vinniesun/snntorch-ipu/README.rst

   $ python
   $ pip install snntorch-ipu

-Low-level custom operations for IPU compatibility will be automatically compiled when `import snntorch` is called for the first time.
+Low-level custom operations for IPU compatibility will be automatically compiled when :code:`import snntorch` is called for the first time.
 When updating the Poplar SDK, these operations may need to be recompiled.
-This can be done by reinstalling `snntorch-ipu`, or deleting files in the base directory with an .so extension.
+This can be done by reinstalling :code:`snntorch-ipu`, or deleting files in the base directory with an .so extension.

-The `snntorch.backprop` module, and several functions from `snntorch.functional` and `snntorch.surrogate`, are incompatible with IPUs, but can be recreated using PyTorch primitives.
+The :code:`snntorch.backprop` module, and several functions from :code:`snntorch.functional` and :code:`snntorch.surrogate`, are incompatible with IPUs, but can be recreated using PyTorch primitives.

 API & Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^